cmalangone/spring-boot-example/README.md

 This project is built with Maven (http://maven.apache.org) so make sure you have an up-to-date installation of Maven before proceeding.

-Clone this project, change to the root SDO directory and run
+Clone this project, change to the root spring-boot-example directory and run

 ```bash
 mvn clean install